 - if the NGO has stable relationships with universities and of what kind.
 And, above all:

-- how much the research agenda is influenced by the need and constraint of the project beneficiaries, and, vice-versa,
+- how much the research agenda is influenced by the need and constraints of the project beneficiaries, and, vice-versa,

 - how much the research is used by the project team or by the beneficiaries themselves?

-Another facet that would be fruitful to investigate is how indicators are used in the project document submitted to founding agencies, or in texts presenting the NGO.
-Most founding agencies ask the NGOs a filled form, and one of the form field is, usually, about the relevance of the action (see, for example, the form for the EuropeAid/129492/C/ACT/TPS call for proposal).
-It is common, among project makers, to base this section on indicators, mainly of large agencies, as UNCTAD, FAO, WHO, and so on.
+Another facet that would be fruitful to investigate is how indicators are used in the project document submitted to funding agencies, or in texts presenting the NGO.
+Most funding agencies ask the NGOs for a filled form, and one of the form fields is, usually, about the relevance of the action (see, for example, the form for the EuropeAid/129492/C/ACT/TPS call for proposal).
+It is common, among project makers, to base this section on indicators, mainly of large agencies, such as UNCTAD, FAO, WHO, and so on.
 But,

-- in what extent are these indicator used?
+- to what extent are these indicators used?

 - which are the most used indicators, and from which source/ agency?

-- how much are used also fresh research indicators?
+- how much are fresh research indicators also used?
 And, most important:

 - the overall analysis of the source/ agency is kept, or somehow distorted in order to promote the project, and

-- are these indicators used only to justify something, or they really oriented the NGOs’ strategic choices?
+- are these indicators used only to justify something, or do they really orient the NGOs’ strategic choices?

 Finally, a light on this matter may be shed by an issue that gained the stage in recent times: climate change.
-Without doubt, the relationship between research and decision making is in this field more deep than in many other: it is not accident that the criticism to Intergovernmental Panel on Climate Change findings reached the mass media, a not-so-common thing for the research world.
-My feeling is that it is the case also within the NGO mean: probably, here, many much project makers are looking for university researchers, in order to collect arguments to build some climate change related programme.
+Without a doubt, the relationship between research and decision making is in this field deeper than in many others: it is no accident that the criticism aimed at the Intergovernmental Panel on Climate Change findings reached the mass media, a not-so-common thing for the research world.
+My feeling is that it is the case also within the NGO mean: probably, here, many project makers are looking for university researchers, in order to collect arguments to build some climate change-related programme.
 Is that a driving force, promoting a new and wider co-operation of the two worlds?